daniel41silva05/Production_Control_Industrial_ISEP/documentation/user-stories/us002/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US001 - Register a Client" as the client must be registered before he can be deleted.
+* There is a dependency on "US001 - Register a Client" as the client must be registered before it can be deleted.

 ### 1.5 Input and Output Data